saint11/DeadWeight/source/dungeon/dungeon_level_2.md

 - There is a hydraulic machine here, with a valve.
 Opening the valve will spill some water and a mechanical noise far away can be heard.

 ## 10 Tainted Shrine
+The room is a foggy with scented vapors coming from the pool in the middle and from 4 brasiers burning around the room.
+The brasiers are emitting a very soft glow of embers.
+Stairs lead to an upper area of the room.

+- 2 [goblin scrappers]{.m} will try to sneak on the **adventurers** while 2 [boggart snipers]{.m} fire from above.
-A sturdy ornate metal door is at the west, it has no handle.
+- A sturdy ornate metal door is at the west, it has no handle.
 Two pipes are coming out from the door, and down the stairs, one going north and one south, they disappear into the wall.

-When both valves in the [abandoned vault](#9-abandoned-vault) and in the [mining supply room](#8-mining-supply-room) are open this door will open, sliding into the floor.
+  - When both valves in the [abandoned vault](#9-abandoned-vault) and in the [mining supply room](#8-mining-supply-room) are open this door will open, sliding into the floor.
+- The 4 brasiers were not lit by the goblins, but they are there all these years.
+Each has a piece of **everlasting ember** a piece of coal that never stops burning.
+They are small and all of them occupy one slot, but must be placed on some heat resistant container, or they will burn through it.
+Each ember can be sold as a [valuable]{.tip} item.

 ## 11 Summoning Room

+A big stone room, with a high ceiling, there's a big drawing on the floor with an orb with tentacles and an eye.
+To the south there's an iron grate, where the [corpse storage](#12-corpse-storage) can be seen.
+At the north wall there's a bit ornate door covered by many chains and locks.
+Upon inspection, each lock has a family name written.

+A group of goblins is camped here.
+When the **adventurers** get in they see that one of them is sawing one of the corpses into smaller parts while another is carrying those parts to the west gate.
+A small [gremlin]{.m} is waiting at the gate.
+2 [bugbears]{.m} and 1 [sack men]{.m} are guarding the place.
+A caged [golden ridge maneater]{.m} is also here, the nearest goblin not on corpse duty will open the cage as soon ass possible.

+If you believe this fight is too easy, add a [goblin hunter]{.m} firing arrows from behind the bars.
+If it's too hard the goblins might have trouble opening the [golden ridge maneater]{.m} cage or on of the corpses wakes up, and start attacking the goblins.

+Even when the fight breaks out the goblins sawing the corpses keep doing the job, and will not stop until someone stops them.

+- The west gate is disgusting, and everything is covered with years-old corpse fluids.
+It's locked.
+There's a huge keyhole (too big to lockpick) on the wall to the right, with a symbol on top, of a cross with tree beams. *The key is the metal cross in the [chapel upstairs](./dungeon_level_1.html#chapel).*
+- The north wall is covered by chains, one can lock pick each individual lock, taking at least 2 turns, but the chains are rusty, a crowbar or similar tool can break them down faster (1 turn).
+Alternatively the door itself can be chopped with an axe, since is just old wood, other than holding the door, the chains don't really block the path, they seem more like a symbol then a real security measure.
+- When the big goblins die, the others will surrender and leave, if allowed.
+They look very distressed and sad (for losing their matriarch) and some will even cry.
+  - If the adventurers free the matriarch they will be **very confused** and a bit jumpy, they don't really know how to react to human kindness.
+The matriarch will give the adventurers a dry piece of her fungus, with a strange symbol.
+The symbol is a "friendship symbol" for goblins.
+Showing it to any goblin will usually cause them to leave the adventurers alone, a big group of goblins will take the symbol before leaving, though.

 ## 12 Corpse Storage
 Big iron bars and a gate separate this room from the other [summoning room](#11-summoning-room).
 Here are stored dozen of vases with human corpses inside, all heavily bounded but still moving.
 If any of those are freed, they will attack anyone near, they are [starved cadavers]{.m}.